Turki Al-Faisal: Israel and Palestine

 Prince Turki was the Kingdom's leading critic of American foreign policy.
 Prince Turki criticized Israel for not accepting the Arab Peace Initiative, which proposed normalizing relations in exchange for Israel's withdrawal to 1967 borders.
 He accused the Bush administration for undermining a Saudi-brokered power-sharing agreement between Fatah and Hamas and the Obama administration of pro-Israel bias and protecting Israel's nuclear program from international scrutiny.
 He called on U.S. President Barack Obama to support the two-state solution for Palestinians and Israelis.

 In a Financial Times editorial in January 2009, he was critical of American foreign policy toward Palestinians and accused the U.S. of complicity in the deaths of Gazans.
 He opined that "neocon advisers, American conservatives and Zionist extremists promoted policies that harmed the peace process," describing both Democrats and Republicans as strong supporters of Israel.

 At the Munich Security Conference in February 2010, he initially refused to sit next to Israeli Deputy Foreign Minister Danny Ayalon because of Ayalon's "boorish" behavior toward the Turkish ambassador on Israeli television.
 In response to Ayalon's comment that Saudi Arabia had not "given a penny" to the Palestinian Authority, Prince Turki claimed that it had given more than $500 million over the past five years.
 Ayalon apologized and shook hands with Prince Turki as a reconciliation measure.
 The crowd applauded.
 Turki clarified that this gesture did not signal any change in official policy towards Israel.

 In the World Economic Forum at Davos in January 2011, he called for a Middle East without WMDs and stated "the elephant in the room is Israel.
 Israel with a nuclear weapon is dangerous."

-After attending the Munich Security Conference in January 2014, Faisal praised Israel's Justice Minister, Tzipi Livni, and said he understood why she was chosen as Israel's negotiator.
+After attending the Munich Security Conference in January 2014, Faisal praised Israel's justice minister, Tzipi Livni, and said he understood why she was chosen as Israel's negotiator.

 On 21 August 2020, in an apparent response to President Donald Trump, who said he expected Saudi Arabia to join the peace agreement between Israel and the United Arab Emirates (UAE), Prince Turki wrote that the price for normalizing relations with Israel is the creation of a sovereign Palestinian state with Jerusalem as its capital.
 He added that any Arab country that wants to follow the UAE's footsteps should demand a higher price for peace from Israel in the future.

+In the context of a broader shift of Saudi messaging about Palestine, after Israel's war on Gaza following the Hamas-led attack on 7 October 2023, Turki bin Faisal offered to Arab audiences a favorable analysis of the long-term goals that the attack supposedly achieved.
+He expressed these views in an interview to the Saudi TV channel Al Ekhbariya, which is funded by the state Saudi Broadcasting Authority, on 31 December 2023.